ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="9389"></a>
 #### Trace Flag: 9389
-Function: Enables dynamic memory grant for batch mode operators.
-If a query does not get all the memory it needs, it spills data to tempdb, incurring additional I/O and potentially impacting query performance.
+Function: Enables additional dynamic memory grant for batch mode operators.
+If a query does not get all the memory it needs, it spills data to TempDB, incurring additional I/O and potentially impacting query performance.
-If the dynamic memory grant trace flag is enabled, a batch mode operator may ask for additional memory and avoid spilling to tempdb if additional memory is available.<br />
+If the dynamic memory grant trace flag is enabled, a batch mode operator may ask for additional memory and avoid spilling to TempDB if additional memory is available.
+For more information, see the *Effects of min memory per query* section of the [Memory Management Architecture Guide](https://docs.microsoft.com/en-us/sql/relational-databases/memory-management-architecture-guide?view=sql-server-2017#effects-of-min-memory-per-query).<br />
 Link: [Niko Neugebauer Columnstore Indexes – part 86]<br />
 Link: [Docs Trace Flags]<br />
-Scope: global or session or query
+Scope: global or session

 <a id="9390"></a>